hoangperry/hoangperry.github.io/_posts/2020-06-15-a-typical-flight-at-6.md

 # Pre-flight

-My aircraft is taxiing to the 02L runway.
-CRX has 2 runways.
-The other one is still developed.
-This airport welcomes about 8.5 million passengers each year.
+My aircraft is taxiing to the runway 02L.
 Cam Ranh airport have IATA code is **CXR** and ICAO code is **VVCR**.
+CRX has 2 runways, the other one is usually using for large aircraft like Boeing 777 or Airbus A340 and International flight.
+This runway is 3.048 meters length and 45 meters width.

 {% include post_picwrap.html pos="fit" src="/images/topic_image/a-typical-flight-at-6/1.jpg" %}